 - You have a right of access under data protection law to the personal data that we hold about you.
 We seek to keep that personal data correct and up to date.
 You should let us know if you believe the information we hold about you needs to be corrected or updated.

 - You are entitled to request a copy of your personal data, known as a Subject Access Request.
 A request for access to your personal data means you are entitled to a copy of the data we hold on you – such as your name, address, contact details, date of birth, information regarding your health etc. This means that a Subject Access Request will not normally result in you getting a copy of your file because you are only entitled to your personal data – not the documents that contain that data.

 - If you wish to make a request, please do so in writing addressed to our Data Protection Officer on the contact details below or contact the person dealing with your matter.

 - You might find links to third party websites on our website.
 These websites should have their own privacy policies which you should check.
 We do not accept any responsibility or liability for their policies.

 - We welcome any queries, comments or requests you may have regarding this policy please do not hesitate to contact us at firstname.lastname@example.org.

-- If you would prefer to write to us then our contact address is Russell and Russell, Churchill House, Wood Street, Bolton, BL1 1EE.
+- If you would prefer to write to us then please write to the Data Protection Officer, Russell & Russell Solicitors LLP, Churchill House, Wood Street, Bolton, BL1 1EE.